Paul Laverty: Personal life

 Laverty has been in a relationship with Spanish filmmaker and actress Icíar Bollaín since 1995, after meeting on the set of Ken Loach's Land and Freedom (1995).
 The couple live in Edinburgh with their three children.

-On August 25, 2025, Laverty was arrested under the Terrorism Act for "showing support for a proscribed organisation" during a Free Palestine protest in Edinburgh.
+On August 25, 2025, Laverty was arrested under the Terrorism Act for "showing support for a proscribed organization" during a Free Palestine protest in Edinburgh.
 According to reports, the reason for the arrest was wearing a T-shirt that said "Genocide in Palestine, time to take Action" that allegedly supported the banned organization Palestine Action.